Basics

 - Drugs and food, such as statins and grapefruit

-- Drugs and supplements, such as ginkgo and blood thinners
+- Drugs and supplements, such as gingko and blood thinners

-- Drugs and diseases, such as aspirin and peptic ulcers
+- Drugs and medical conditions, such as aspirin and peptic ulcers

-Side effects are unwanted effects caused by the drugs.
-Most are mild, such as a stomach aches or drowsiness, and go away after you stop taking the drug.
+Side effects are unwanted, usually unpleasant, effects caused by medicines.
+Most are mild, such as a stomachache, dry mouth, or drowsiness, and go away after you stop taking the medicine.
 Others can be more serious.
+Sometimes a drug can interact with a disease that you have and cause a side effect.
+For example, if you have a heart condition, certain decongestants can cause you to have a rapid heartbeat.

 Drug allergies are another type of reaction.
-They can be mild or life-threatening.
+They can range from mild to life-threatening.
 Skin reactions, such as hives and rashes, are the most common type.
-Anaphylaxis, a serious allergic reaction, is more rare.
+Anaphylaxis, a serious allergic reaction, is less common.

-When you start a new prescription or over-the-counter medication, make sure you understand how to take it correctly.
-Know which other medications and foods you need to avoid.
-Ask your health care provider or pharmacist if you have questions.
+When you start a new prescription or over-the-counter medicine, make sure you understand how to take it correctly.
+Know which other medicines, foods, and supplements you need to avoid.
+Always talk to your health care provider or pharmacist if you have questions about your medicines.

 Diagnosis and Tests